-After serving on the Executive Board, I have been appointed Chairman of Gatwick Diamond Business.
-GDB is the most influential business organisation in the Gatwick Diamond region which, extending from Brighton to Croydon, is home to 45,000 companies.
-It’s now all about strategy, budgets, promoting GDB & leadership.
+I am Chair of Gatwick Diamond Business, the most influential business organisation in the Gatwick Diamond region which, extending from Brighton to Croydon, is home to 45,000 companies.
+Heading up the Executive Council, my role is about strategy, budgets & leadership, promoting GDB & our members.

-I am also involved as a judge in a number of business awards schemes.
-For nearly 10 years I have judged the ever-expanding Environment & Energy Awards, which takes place during the popular edieLive exhibition.
-I sponsored and judged the CSR category of the Gatwick Diamond Business Awards, and am now part of the prestigious judging panel for the national Sustainable Leaders Awards.
+I am involved as a judge in a number of business awards schemes.
+Nationally, for 10 years, I have judged the ever-expanding Environment & Energy Awards, taking place during the popular edieLive exhibition, & now the prestigious Sustainable Leaders Awards.
+On a regional basis, I support & judge the Gatwick Diamond Business Awards.

 As an alumna of the University of Sussex I was happy to help when they approached me to join their Student Mentoring Programme.
 Run by the School of Business, Management and Economics, it links students with local business people to help them develop their career & life goals.
 I find it useful myself too, and very rewarding.

 I am a partner of UK Stakeholders for Sustainable Development.
 UKSSD’s mission is to inspire, influence and inform people, communities and organisations to transform the UK into a sustainable society.
 My role is to engage with the business community.